Quileute: Quileute Tribal School

-Quileute tribe in fiction
+Quileute in popular culture

-In Susan Sharpe's 1991 novel Spirit Quest, eleven-year-old Aaron Singer spends part of his summer vacation on the Quileute Indian Reservation in Washington.
-There he becomes friends with Robert, a Quileute boy.
-At the encouragement of his family, who no longer incorporate many of their traditions into daily life, Robert attends tribal school to learn the Quileute language and culture.
-At Aaron's urging, the boys go together on their version of a "spirit quest", where Aaron finds and saves a trapped eagle.
-Though he admires and respects Robert's culture, Aaron realizes that he can never be a part of it the way Robert is.
-Aaron's initially romantic view is replaced by deeper understanding.

-Stephenie Meyer's Twilight series features Jacob Black and other werewolf characters, all fictional members of the Quileute tribe and residents of La Push.
+Stephenie Meyer's Twilight series features Jacob Black and other werewolf characters, all fictional members of the Quileute Tribe and residents of La Push.
 It has been heavily criticized for its negative depiction of native people, their culture and the incorrect telling of the Quileute stories.
-The Quileute tribe received no compensation from Twilight, despite their name and culture being appropriated.
-The Burke Museum created a website to combat all the misconceptions and educate fans about the truth of the Quileute tribe.
+The Quileute Tribe received no compensation from Twilight, despite their name and culture being appropriated.
+The Burke Museum created a website in collaboration with the Quileute Tribe, Truth versus Twilight, to combat misconceptions and educate fans about the truth of the Quileute.

 Historian Daniel Immerwahr posits that the Fremen in Frank Herbert's Dune are based on Herbert's interactions with Henry Martin, or Han-daa-sho, a fisherman who lived on the Quileute reservation in La Push, Washington.